MatthewMTravers/TheCardioCoders/README.md

 ## Project Overview

-Cardio coders is a smart fitness assistant that uses advanced AI technology to proivde context-aware excercise and fitness recommendations.
+Cardio Coders is a smart fitness assistant that uses advanced AI technology to provide context-aware exercises and fitness recommendations.
 By combining large language models and vector search, the application can understand and respond to fitness-related queries with precision.

 ## Prerequisites: